durandaltheta/hermesconcurrencyengine/README.md

 Concurrent scheduling (scheduling on the same thread) provides very fast communication speeds between coroutines.
 It is preferable to utilize concurrent scheduling unless your program's bottleneck is CPU throughput.

 ### Parallel
+This framework employes a threadpool of `hce::scheduler`s in the `hce::threadpool` service object, allow the ability to schedule coroutines optionally in parallel.

+Parallel scheduling allows for potentially more usage of CPU resources, but has impared communication speed between coroutines scheduled on different threads.

+NOTE: The default count of threads in the `hce::threadpool` is 1, disabling parallelism.
+See below on how to configure the system to spawn more.
+Calls to `hce::threadpool::schedule()` will always function, but will only select the global scheduler if the threadpool size is `1`.

 `hce::co<T>`s can be scheduled for on some `hce::scheduler` managed by the `hce::threadpool` with `hce::threadpool::schedule()`:
 ```
 hce::co<int> my_coroutine2() {